aramisgithub/questpresentation/script/document.md

 Almost all members of the army and the Huns are buried in the snow, never to be seen again (or so we think...).
 As Mulan was firing the rocket, she is stabbed by Shang Yu, the leader of the Huns.
 After the avalanche has passed, other members of the army tend to Mulan's wound, undressing her.
-They realise thatshe is a female!
+They realise that she is a female!

 ## Odyssey